IT graduate jobs

 IT technical support officer

-Your role is to manage the smooth running of computer systems, making sure users get the maximum benefit from them.
-This could involve installing and configuring computer systems, diagnosing hardware and software faults and solving technical and applications problems.
+Your role is to manage the smooth running of computer systems, ensuring users get the maximum benefit from them.
+This could involve installing and configuring computer systems, diagnosing hardware and software faults, and solving technical and application problems.

-Immediate results will be expected in most situations, and you'll be under pressure to deal with problems quickly to ensure minimum down time for staff and customers.
+Immediate results will be expected in most situations, and you'll be pressured to deal with problems quickly to ensure minimum downtime for staff and customers.

 You may need to be on call and work extra hours to complete a job.